iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/9-ExerciseKubernetesServicesandEndpoint.md

     ```
     kubectl exec -it busybox -- sh
     curl nginx-service
-    # Expected output: The HTML content of the Nginx webpage
+    # Expected output: The HTML content of the Nginx webpage ==TEST THIS AGAIN
     ```

 3. Delete the busybox pod: